maxwellkoome/maxwellkoome.github.io/index.md

 ---
 Hi 👋 I’m **Maxwell Koome**.

-🚀 *Cybersecurity Enthusiast | Developer | Lifelong Learner*
+🚀 *Cybersecurity Enthusiast, Web Developer, CEH in Progress, IT Consultant & Networking Enthusiast.*

-Welcome to my professional portfolio where I showcase my background, projects, and challenges I’ve tackled. 😊
+Welcome to my professional portfolio, a space dedicated to showcasing my journey in cybersecurity.
+Here, you'll find an overview of my background, hands-on projects, and the security challenges I’ve tackled across various domains.
+From threat analysis to vulnerability assessment and defensive strategies, this portfolio reflects my commitment to safeguarding digital environments and continuously advancing my skills.
+Whether you're a recruiter, collaborator, or fellow security enthusiast, feel free to explore and connect. 😊